MartijnKorbee/UserManager/README.md

 - v3: Uses the JS Fetch API to send CRUD actions and fetch data
     - Messages and users display is rendered with VanillaJS using html templates
 - v4: New project folder structure
-    - Seperating the project in Public and API
+    - Separating the project in Public and API